JMc-GH/JMc-GH.github.io/_posts/2022-08-11-autoupdate-linux.md

 title: Configuring Debian to Automatically Apply Security Updates
 date: 2022-08-11
 categories:
-    - Tech
+    - Digital
 tags:
     - Linux
-    - Debian
+    - Security
-    - Proxmox
+    - Systems
-    - config
+    - Management
 ---

 I'm doing this on a 'live' virtualisation server running Proxmox.
 There is a first step here to change the Proxmox repo, as I'm cheap and I haven't paid for the enterprise edition, I don't have access to the enterprise repositories.
 This causes at error when you `apt update`.
 So I added a file called `pve-non-enterprise.list` which includes the line: